chatswithjc/godisgood/content/en/docs/book/freedom-in-christ.md

 ## Jesus Wants You to be Free

 Until you believe that God does everything RIGHT you won’t find peace in your heart!
 Every single event of your life, good or bad, is being managed by God if you are His follower.
-(Romans 8:28-The Message)
+(Romans 8:28)

 When you surrender to God, He takes your past, your entire life, and transforms it into something gorgeous.
 GOD ALWAYS DOES EVERYTHING RIGHT.